LFX: Towards Unified Light Field Dense Semantic Segmentation and Salient Object Detection: Introduction

 \section{Introduction}

-In recent years, Light Field (LF) cameras have garnered increasing attention across various domains, including autonomous driving~\cite{cong2024multimodal,cmnext}, 3D reconstruction~\cite{3dr1,3dr2,3dr3,chen2024pixel}, and augmented reality and virtual reality~\cite{ar1,ar2,ar3}.
-Compared with pinhole cameras that capture a single, fixed perspective, LF cameras uniquely capture multiple perspectives in a single shot.
-This capability introduces angular information, transforming planar intelligence into spatial intelligence without the need for auxiliary devices~\cite{chen2024view,lfimaging,lfimaging2}.
+\IEEEPARstart{L}{ight} Field (LF) cameras have attracted increasing attention in a wide range of applications, including autonomous driving~\cite{cong2024multimodal,cmnext}, 3D reconstruction~\cite{3dr1,3dr2,3dr3,chen2024pixel}, and virtual reality~\cite{ar1,ar2,ar3}.
+Unlike conventional pinhole cameras that capture a single fixed viewpoint, LF cameras record multiple perspectives within a single exposure, introducing angular information that elevates planar perception to spatially aware understanding without requiring additional hardware~\cite{chen2024view,lfimaging,lfimaging2}.
+In this work, we make the first attempt to perform unified angular information modeling across heterogeneous LF representations, aiming to move LF perception beyond representation-specific model designs toward a unified framework for LF visual understanding.